chengbrian9/stillpoint/README.md

-# Stillpoint Corporate Housing
+# Stillpoint Property Group

 A professional corporate housing website built with Next.js, Tailwind CSS, and Framer Motion.
-Focused on providing midterm and short-term accommodations for corporate clients.
+Focused on providing mid-term and short-term accommodations for corporate clients.

 ## Getting Started